Missouri vs. North Texas NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Missouri and its opponents have combined to score more than 69 points in three of five games this season.
+- Missouri and its opponents have gone over the current 69-point total in three of five games (60%) this season.

-- North Texas has not yet combined with its opponents to score more than 69 points in a game this season.
+- North Texas' games have yet to go over 69 points this season.

-- Saturday's over/under is 13.4 points higher than the combined 55.6 PPG average of the two teams.
+- The two teams combine to average 55.6 points per game, 13.4 less than the total in this contest.

-- These two squads combine to allow 66.3 points per game, 2.7 fewer than this contest's over/under.
+- These two squads combine to surrender 66.3 points per game, 2.7 fewer than this contest's over/under.

-- The Tigers and their opponents score an average of 60 points per game, nine fewer than Saturday's total.
+- The average total in Tigers games this season is 60, nine points fewer than Saturday's total of 69 .

-- The 66.2 PPG average total in Mean Green games this season is 2.8 points fewer than this game's over/under.
+- In 2021, games involving the Mean Green have averaged a total of 66.2 points, 2.8 fewer than this game's set over/under.

 Missouri Stats and Trends